daprela/dapre-custom-fields-tools/README.txt

 == Changelog ==

+= 4.6.0 =
+* Refactored CSS to use grid and flexbox instead of tables
+* Refactored CSS to use BEVM coding principles
+* Refactored templates to comply with changes in CSS

 = 4.5.0 =
 * Added Gulp workflow
 * Refactored code and created new plugin structure to meet the new workflow needs